- Full Itinerary

-At the time of writing, a tourist visa is not required for stays less than 90 days, but you will need proof of a return ticket.
+At the time of writing, a tourist visa is not required for stays of this tour's duration, but you will need proof of a return ticket.
 The necessary documents will be distributed by your airline while in flight or provided for you upon arrival.
 We advise that you bring your eContact list of hotels for use at immigration as well.

 General Health & Inoculations Information - Be Prepared!

 We will share your health information with your guide.
 This information will be kept confidential but is very important as we want to be best prepared in case of medical emergency.

 Anti-malarial drugs are not required for any area that you visit.
 There are occasional reports of Dengue Fever in lower elevation areas, for which there is no vaccine.
 Dengue fever, Zika, and other diseases are contacted by mosquito bites so be sure to use mosquito repellant containing DEET or Picaridin.
 Travelers can reduce their risk of disease by protecting themselves from mosquito bites in lower elevation areas by using protective clothing.

 Vaccinations: Please bring your up-to-date vaccination records with you.
 Check the U.S. CDC recommendations for travel to and consult with your doctor about vaccinations you should have as precaution for travel, at least 4-6 weeks before departing on your trip.
 You may also contact the CDC by phone at (800) CDC-INFO or (800) 232-4636.